codewithchu/tailwindcss-tutorial/README.md

 # Tailwindcss Tutorial Series

-Source files for tailwindcss Tutorial Series on [CodeWithChu](https://www.youtube.com/channel/UCSyosm-WcUPT4LnUIIdqSCw 'Subscribe to CodeWithChu Youtube Channel') YouTube Channel.
+Source files for Tailwindcss Tutorial Series on [CodeWithChu](https://www.youtube.com/channel/UCSyosm-WcUPT4LnUIIdqSCw 'Subscribe to CodeWithChu Youtube Channel') YouTube Channel.

-Each branch are source files for each video.
+Each branch are source files for the inidvidual videos.

 To get started, clone the project and install the dependencies: